Responsible Travel in Peru

 Additionally, the ESNNA regulation and TreXperience have agreed on joint actions to prevent and prevent the problems that have been mentioned above.
 As a result, we are making the following announcement:

-- We are against any type of sexual exploitation of children and young people in Peru and around the world, particularly in any form that is associated with travel and tourism, because this is an activity that violates fundamental human rights and is incompatible with the goals that are inherently associated with our company.
+- We are against any sexual exploitation of children and young people in Peru and around the world, particularly in any form that is associated with travel and tourism, because this is an activity that violates fundamental human rights and is incompatible with the goals that are inherently associated with our company.

 - Following the aforementioned points, we condemn those who use tourist activities and the opportunities and services they provide to encourage, facilitate, or justify the sexual exploitation of girls, boys, and young people.